btrejo12/the-safe-place-discord-bot/README.md

 # The Safe Place Discord Bot
-A simple python-based Discord bots for all the gamers to use.
+A simple python-based Discord bot for all the gamers to use.

 ## Features:
 * Get a random cat picture when using the cat emoji.